Prateek-Banerjee/quatum_resistant_pake_protocols/README.md

 # Overview of the Project

-This project comprises of the implementation of three recent propositions of quantum-resistant PAKE Protocols.
+This project comprises of the implementation of three recent propositions of quantum-resistant PAKE Protocols in **Rust v1.87.0**.
 They are referred in the implementation and the [report](https://github.com/Prateek-Banerjee/quatum_resistant_pake_protocols/blob/master/Master%20Thesis%20Report.pdf) with the following names as per the following resources:

 1) [TK-PAKE](https://iacr.steepath.eu/2023/1334-AGenericConstructionofTightlySecurePasswordbasedAuthenticatedKeyExchange.pdf)
 2) [*Modified* OCAKE-PAKE](https://eprint.iacr.org/2023/1368.pdf)